2020 Styrian Grand Prix: Practice

 The first practice session ended with Sergio Pérez fastest for Racing Point ahead of Red Bull's Max Verstappen and Mercedes's Valtteri Bottas.
 Lando Norris was given a three-place grid penalty after overtaking another car under yellow flag conditions, which came after Nicholas Latifi was forced to pull over to the side of the track with gearbox issues.
 Kevin Magnussen was unable to set a lap time during the session due to battery problems.

 The second practice session ended with Verstappen fastest, followed by Bottas and Pérez.
 Daniel Ricciardo's session ended early when his Renault R.S.20 left the track at turn nine and crashed heavily into the barriers at the exit of the corner, bringing out the red flags.
 Ricciardo confirmed over the radio that he was fine and was taken to the circuit's medical centre where he was declared fit to race.
 Lewis Hamilton finished the session in sixth, seven-tenths adrift of teammate Bottas.
 Alexander Albon recovered from a spin at turn three to record the seventh-fastest time, and complained about a "snappy" Red Bull RB16 – which then led to another spin into the gravel going through the turn 7–8 chicane with 15 minutes of the session to go.
 Lando Norris cited chest and back pain as the reason for doing fewer laps in practice than teammate Carlos Sainz Jr., however his condition had improved by the following morning.

 The third practice session was cancelled due to heavy rain.

 Qualifying

-The session was the first entirely wet qualifying session at the Red Bull Ring since the 1998 Austrian Grand Prix and the first at the circuit where non-slick tyres were used since the 2015 Austrian Grand Prix.